Pomax/are-we-flying/docs/index.md

   reset() {
     this.points = [];
     this.currentWaypoint = undefined;
+    this.repeating = false;
   }

+  toggleRepeating() {
+    this.repeating = !this.repeating;
+  }

+  getWaypoints() {
     // Make sure that if someone asks for all waypoints, they
-  // don't get a direct reference to the array we're using. getWaypoints() {
+    // don't get a direct reference to the array we're using. return this.points.slice();
-    return this.points.slice();
   }